kylepeeler/reduxstagram/readme.md

 # Learn Redux

-A simple React + Redux implementation.
+A simple React + Redux implementation of a mock version of Instagram called Reduxstagram.
+Built this to learn Redux-foo!

 ## Running